Infradevandops/NAMASKAHsms/COUNTRY_IMPLEMENTATION_SUMMARY.md

 ## 📈 **Business Impact**

+USER ID chnage to a brief and more idenyical and be used globally including affiliate program and invitations link also imply to URLs.

+feature to scan numbers for service availabilty which will output deatils about the number ISP
+Country e.g USA
+dail code e.g +1-409-Texas
+enhanced all pages

 ### **Revenue Optimization**
 - **Premium countries**: Higher margins (1.2x - 1.8x)
 - **Economy countries**: Volume pricing (0.2x - 0.7x)